mirkin/setups/iosdev.md

 #### Overview
+Keep checking Swift Package Manager one day it will be the best route.
 Download a library and drag source files over into your project?
 There is a better way.

 Go to your project folder, create podfile and edit it